DBS Checks for schools

 Regardless of the position a person holds within a school, a DBS certificate is required before they begin their role.
 Enhanced DBS checks highlight the history of an applicant, including:

 - Whether they are on the barred list for children and adults

 Who needs a DBS check in schools?

-It’s recommended that schools have enhanced DBS checks for all staff, including teaching and non-teaching staff, paid and voluntary roles.
-Because they’ll be operating in an environment with a vulnerable group, everyone working in the school setting will require a criminal record check regardless of their role.
+It is recommended that schools have Enhanced DBS checks for all staff, including teaching and non-teaching staff, paid and voluntary roles.
+Because they will be operating in an environment with a vulnerable group, everyone working in the school setting will require a criminal record check regardless of their role.